djplaner/moodle-mod_bim/README.txt

 *2.5 Specific changes*

 Initial move to using nested tabs for the coordinator/marker interface.
-Pre-cursor to more work later
+Pre-cursor to more work later.

+Also modified interface to talk about "prompts", rather than "questions". i.e. students have to respond to prompts for blogging, not questions.

 *More information*